 Wisconsin Dells is the Waterpark Capital of the World and there are tons of fun things to do in Wisconsin Dells with kids.
-It’s a great place for a family vacation.
+It’s a great place for a family vacation or quick getaway.
 But don’t think the only Wisconsin Dells attraction is the waterparks.
 There are tons of fun family activities besides the water parks.

 In 2021 Wisconsin Dells is back and busier than ever with nonstop attractions both at the Water Park Resorts and outside the parks.
 Families will love the museums, duck boats, indoor amusement parks, strolling downtown Wisconsin Dells, skiing, nature hikes, go-karts, visiting the sandstone bluffs, and more.